nigelhorne/File-Open-NoCache-ReadOnly/README.md

 # NAME

-File::Open::ReadOnly::NoCache - Open a file and clear the cache afterward
+File::Open::NoCache::ReadOnly - Open a file and clear the cache afterward

 # VERSION